-- It’s a great choice for big games, but spending a few extra dollars for the Maxima Red might be a wise solution.
+- It’s a great choice for big game, but spending a few extra dollars for the Maxima Red might be a wise solution.

-- Some users have faced with fletching break problem.
+- Some users have been faced with fletching break problem.

 - You’ll need to have these arrows cut to the correct length for you.